-If using the OEM Static Pressure Table method, then also Blower Fan motor type, Blower Fan fan-speed setting, Ptop, Pfilter, elevation above sea level, and whether turbulent conditions were encountered. then also the fan-speed setting of the Blower Fan and the total operational pressure of the system, Ptop.
+If using the OEM Static Pressure Table method, then also Blower Fan motor type, Blower Fan fan-speed setting, Ptop, Pfilter, elevation above sea level, and whether turbulent conditions were encountered.

 If the testing exception is taken, then confirmation that the total amount of supply ductwork or distribution building cavities does not exceed 10 ft. in length and is entirely in Conditioned Space Volume.